somebeaver/Lowrider.js/README.md

 custom properties.

 ### Order of Events / Rendering in Series vs. Parallel

+*Note that this section is not related to lazy rendering or render queueing.
+This section is a detailed description of the natural behavior of Lowrider.js components, which is actually very similar to vanilla web components.*

 Lowrider.js takes a top-down approach to UI rendering.
 It is import to understand how events trigger, when they trigger, and what the events are